lay295/TwitchDownloader/README.md

 # CLI

-The CLI is cross platform and performs the main functions of the program.
-It works on Windows, Linux, and MacOS.*
+The CLI is cross-platform and implements the main functions of the program.
+It works on Windows, Linux, and MacOS*.

-*Only Intel Macs have been tested
+<sub>*Only Intel Macs have been tested</sub>

 ### [CLI Documentation here](TwitchDownloaderCLI/README.md).

-I've never really made a command line utility before so things may change in the future.
-If you're on Linux, make sure `fontconfig` and `libfontconfig1` are installed `(apt-get install fontconfig libfontconfig1)`.
+If you're on Linux, make sure `fontconfig` and `libfontconfig1` are installed. `apt-get install fontconfig libfontconfig1` on Ubuntu.

-For example, you could copy/paste this into a `.bat` file on Windows, to download a VOD, chat, and then render in a single go.
+For example, you could copy-paste the following code into a `.bat` file on Windows to download a VOD and chat, then render the chat in a single action.
 ```
 @echo off
 set /p vodid="Enter VOD ID: "